pwall567/kjson-test/README.md

 - a JSON **array** is an ordered collection of values (possibly nested objects or arrays) enclosed in square brackets (` [ ] `)
 - an **array item** is a member of an array
-- a JSON **value** is any of the possible JSON data types: a string, a number, a boolean, the value "null" or a nested object or array
+- a JSON **value** is any of the possible JSON data types: a string, a number, a boolean, the value &ldquo;`null`&rdquo;
+  or a nested object or array

 A function or service returning a JSON result will usually return an object or an array of objects, but according to the JSON specification the string representation of any JSON value is a valid JSON string.